jasquier/the-platform/README.md

 Simply use `npm start` to run any script(s).
 Don't worry about remembering which scripts are available!

+### Adding articles

+Articles go in `/content`.
+Add your article in the specified format and then restart the development server.

 ### Committing

 This project uses the